AkvileJank/REST-discord-bot/README.md

 # Discord bot with REST API

 ## Project description

-This is a discord bot REST API made with Node.js and Express.js, wrapping a SQLite database.
-It was created to deal with sending congratulatory messages on discord for learners and managing congratulatory messages' templates, users, and sprint(learning part) information in the database.
+This is a REST API discord bot made with Express.js and TypeScript, wrapping SQLite database.
+It sends congratulatory messages on discord for learners and manages messages'  text templates, users, and sprint information in the database.
 It was done as a learning project on Turing College.

+## Tech stack

+- Node.js with Express.js and TypeScript for REST endpoints
+- SQLite database with Kysely as a query builder
+- Zod for schema declaration and validation
+- Vitest for unit and integration tests
+- ESLint and prettier for code cleanup

+## Endpoints

-## Sprints
+### Sprints

-Endpoints:

 - GET /sprints